-44. s show a true and fair
+44. An accurate, consistent and relevant valuation of stock is essential to ensure that financial reports show a true and fair

-view of the trading activities.
-In that regards, inventories should be valued at A. The higher of cost or net realisable value
+of the trading activities.
+In that regards, inventories should be valued at

+A. The higher of cost or net realisable value

 B. Strictly measured at cost

-C. The lower of cost or net realisable value
+C. The lower of cost or net realisable value (2 1)

 D. At net book value (2 marks)

-D. At het book value $(2 \operatorname{IIId} \operatorname{KS})$

 45. Which account does insurance expense belong?

 A. Personal Account

 B. Nominal Account

 C. Real Account

 D. Asset Account (2 marks)

-46. Tausi Traders provided the following bank transactions for the period ending 31 December 2023:
+46. Tausi ' Traders provided the following bank transactions for the period ending 31 December 2023:

 - 1. Bank Statement balance as at 31 December 2023 was a debit of Sh.
 250,000

 2. Cash book balance as at 31 December 2023 reported a debit balance of Sh.
 250,000

 What was the difference between the cash book balance and bank statement balance?

 A. Bank statement showed Sh.500,000 higher than cashbook

 B. Cashbook showed Sh.500,000 higher than the bank statement balance

 C. The balances were the same

 D. Sh.250,000 since the bank statement balance starts from zero (2 marks)

-47. Which of the following transactions will appear in the bank statement only but not in the cash bo ok?
+47. Which of the following transactions will appear in the bank statement only but not in the cash book?

-.,.
 A. Standing order

 B. Unpresented cheques

 C. Accountant's wrong cheque entry

 D. Uncredited cheques (2 marks)

-D. Oneredica encques (2 marks)

-48. A document prepared to authorise and describe an expenditure is known as CO CO
+48. A doc ument prepared to authorise and describe an expenditure is known as

-A. Payment voucher S.
+Α. Payment voucher

-B. Cash memo Xe
+В. Cash memo

 C. Bill

-D. Debit snebhotes.e
+D. Debit (2 marks)

-49. A is sent to a supplier when goods are required. and
+49. A is sent to a supplier when goods are required.

-A. Proforma Invoice No.
+A. Proforma Invoice

 B. Purchase order

 C. Goods Receipt Note

 D. Debit Note (2 marks)

 50. In the absence of a partnership deed the following will be done EXCEPT .

 A. No interest is charged on drawings

 B. Assets and liabilities are shared at 5%

 C. Profits and losses are shared equally

 D. No interest is allowed on capital (2 marks)